-- For the purposes of the attendance policies stated herein, all courses are of equal educational significance. - School Mass is a required school activity.
-Absences from School Masses will be addressed directly by School Administration. - Special consideration regarding absences for college visits (not to exceed 6 days in a school year) may be granted for seniors. - o Seniors are encouraged to schedule college visits during student free days and online learning days. - Seniors will have ample discretionary time during which to schedule campus visits during the IMPACT Weeks for Juniors, Sophomores, and Freshmen. - A student must be in attendance for the ENTIRE SCHOOL DAY in order to participate or attend any school-sponsored event, including athletic practices, athletic competitions, club meetings, or social events. - Exceptions may be made by the Dean of Men in the event of court orders, death or illness in the student's family, or other extreme emergencies. - Notifications in writing must be provided for exceptions to be considered. - Any student in violation found trying to gain admission to such an event will be refused admission and may be subject to disciplinary consequences. - o In some cases, events such as athletic practices or club meetings may occur before school. - Students who attend morning events such as athletic practices or club meetings in the morning before school are also expected to report for the start of school on time and attend for the entirety of the school day. - Tardies and absences after attending a morning event will be addressed directly by School Administration. - Whenever possible, official appointments for doctors' visits, court dates, and other official business should be scheduled outside of instructional time.
+• For the purposes of the attendance policies stated herein, all courses are of equal educational significance.

+- School Mass is a required school activity.
+Absences from School Masses will be addressed directly by School Administration. - Special consideration regarding absences for college visits (not to exceed 6 days in a school year) may be granted for seniors. - Seniors are encouraged to schedule college visits during student free days and online learning days. - Seniors will have ample discretionary time during which to schedule campus visits during the IMPACT Weeks for Juniors, Sophomores, and Freshmen. - A student must be in attendance for the ENTIRE SCHOOL DAY in order to participate or attend any school-sponsored event, including athletic practices and competitions, club meetings, or social events. - Exceptions may be made by the Dean of Men with the assistance of the corresponding director of the school-sponsored function in the event of court orders, death or illness in the student's family, or other extreme emergencies. - Notifications in writing must be provided for exceptions to be considered. - Any student in violation found trying to gain admission to such an event will be refused admission and may be subject to disciplinary consequences. - o In some cases, events such as athletic practices or club meetings may occur before school. - Students who attend morning events such as athletic practices or club meetings in the morning before school are also expected to report for the start of school on time and attend for the entirety of the school day. - Tardies and absences after attending a morning event will be addressed directly by School Administration.